akinmertbur/WealthWise/README.md

 ## Features

 - **User Authentication:** Secure login and registration using Passport.js.
+- **Edit Profile:** Update your username, email, and password from the profile page.
 - **Income and Expense Tracking:** Track your financial transactions by categorizing them as income or expenses.
 - **Financial Goals:** Set and track your financial goals (e.g., saving for a trip, debt repayment).
 - **Budget Planning:** Create and manage your monthly budgets.